eahefnawy/serverless-mailer/README.md

 ```

 ### Supported Services
-This package supports the following 30 service, pre-configured and ready to use.
+awsm-mailer supports the following 30 service, pre-configured and ready to use.
 You just provide the username/password:

 * **'1und1'**
 * **'AOL'**